stefan-kolb/nucleus/README.md

 ### Custom API calls (experimental)

 You can also execute custom API calls against the endpoint's API by using PaaSal.
-This feature is included as experimental functionality and **does not returned unified objects or errors**.
+This feature is included as experimental functionality and **does not return unified objects or errors**.
 The response of the API is passed 1:1 to the REST client.

 The custom calls can be made either against the endpoint or against an application.